Quickstart

 Making a Payment (Client Side)

 To actually pay for the endpoint, you need an x402-compatible client.
-Here’s how to test with x402-fetch:
+Here’s how to test with @x402/fetch:

-npm install x402-fetch viem
+npm install @x402/fetch @x402/core @x402/evm viem

 import { privateKeyToAccount } from "viem/accounts";

-const account = privateKeyToAccount(process.env.PRIVATE_KEY as `0x${string}`);
+const signer = privateKeyToAccount(process.env.PRIVATE_KEY as `0x${string}`);

-// Wrap fetch with automatic payment handling
+// 3.
+Wrap fetch

-const fetchWithPayment = wrapFetchWithPayment(fetch, account, 1000000n);
+const fetchWithPayment = wrapFetchWithPayment(fetch, client);

 const data = await response.json();